How to Create a QR Menu: Step-by-Step Guide

 Each category supports discounts by day of week, time of day, or specific dates:

-Discounts automatically appear as badges on the guest-facing menu page.
+Discounts automatically appear as badges on the guest-facing menu page at the configured times.
+There's nothing to manage manually — they activate and deactivate on schedule.

 Step 6: Publish your establishment